Samsung Q70T QLED – An all-rounder with gaming ambitions?

 The Q70T supports Dolby formats, but not DTSMulti-channel-sound-system (Surround Sound) competing with Dolby Digital – as always with Samsung devices.
 However, thanks to the HDMI eARC interface, Dolby AtmosObject-based surround sound format with 3D-Sound from any direction is available via Dolby True HD.

-2.0 channels with 20W
+- 2.0 channels with 20W

 - Missing basses, but still quite loud

 - Dolby Atmos via Dolby True-HD